 Fortunately, there’s not much that you need to become a book reviewer.
 First, you need to be a voracious reader.
 You must really love reading books.
 If you spend a good time in the library reading books or always made a point to visit the bookstore to check out books from your favorite author, then you’ll most likely qualify to become a book reviewer.

 However, you also need to be a good writer.
-After reading the book, you will need to write a book review.
-You need to be able to follow the guidelines of the editorial staff.
-Most editors are busy, so they’ll appreciate book reviewers who can create concise, on-point, and objective perspectives towards the book.
+After reading the book, you will have to write a book review.
+You should be able to follow the guidelines of the editorial staff.
+Most editors are busy, so they’ll appreciate book reviewers who can create concise, onpoint, and objective perspectives about the book.
 Make sure not to give out spoilers or discuss the plot twists.
 Book Trust has a fantastic guide in writing book reviews here.

-Additionally, having a sample book review, resume or CV, and website or blog link ready would come very useful when you’re hunting for book review gigs.
+Additionally, having a sample book review, resume or CV, and website or blog link ready would bevery useful when you’re hunting for book review gigs.
 Some companies require one or all of these, so it’s best to have them digitally stored when you apply.
-If you want to specialize in this niche, it’s best to place all your book reviews in one place so that publishers and authors can easily see if you’re a good fit for them.
+If you want to specialize in this niche, it’s a good to place all your book reviews in one place so that publishers and authors can easily see if you’re a good fit for them.

 How much do book reviewers make?

-Reading a book can take some time and writing a review will also need some effort and brain energy, so you’re probably wondering how much you could make as a book reviewer.
+Reading a book can take some time and writing a review will also require some effort and brain energy, so you’re probably wondering how much you can make as a book reviewer.

 There is no standard rate for book reviewers.
 According to Career Trend, you may earn zero dollars plus a free book, or $300 per review from top publishers.
 Those who are employed full-time by a publisher can make a more predictable income.

 So as you can see, being a book reviewer isn’t always lucrative, and it won’t promise steady income.
 It’s a good side hustle for people who enjoy reading books as a hobby, but it probably won’t pay your mortgage.